xryanglab/CASREL/README.md

   -h, --help            show this help message and exit.

   -b BASE_DIR, --base BASE_DIR
-                        Input root directory (contains k1-k5 subdirectories), also the output directory.
+                        Input root directory (contains k1-k5 subdirectories, the output directory of the step `Train the models and explain the models`), also the output directory.
 Defaults to the current directory.
 ```

 ## Outputs